Minivera/COMP2501-project/Project/Project/README.md

 ## How to play

-Follow the instruction in the project report to learn how to playt he game.
+Follow the instruction in the project report to learn how to play the game.
 The main menu give some instructions, but some functionalities are missing from those explainations.

 Reach the end of the third level to win the game.